My first matcha was horrible.

 I can’t cleanly separate the green tea’s contribution from the walking and sleep, and other small changes I made around the same time.
 That’s probably fine.
 These things tend to travel together.
 Green tea became the anchor that held the rest of the routine in place.

-If you want to start: Pique or Jade Leaf, daily, for 90 days.
+If you want to start, choose Pique or Jade Leaf daily for 90 days.
 Don’t measure anything for the first 6 weeks.
 Just build the habit.

 Then see what you notice.